Homeschooling in Montgomery County

 While there are plenty of upsides to homeschooling, families should be aware that it means losing the following benefits that come along with public education:

 Maryland Autism Waiver.
-Homeschool students in Maryland are not eligible for an autism waiver.
-To qualify, a school-age child must have an Individualized Education Program (IEP) with 15 hours of special education and related services, making homeschooled students ineligible.
-The Maryland Autism Waiver Program provides services to families with an autistic child who is at risk of being institutionalized.
-Waiver services include therapeutic integration, intensive individual support services, and respite care.
-Given that there’s a long waitlist — currently about eight years — homeschool families are encouraged to register now and see what their circumstances are once their child gets to the top of the list.
+Homeschooled students in Maryland are not eligible for an autism waiver.
+To qualify, a school-age child must have an Individualized Education Program (IEP) or an Individualized Family Service Plan with at least15 hours of special education and related services, making homeschooled students ineligible.
+The Maryland Autism Waiver Program provides services to autistic children and young adults, ages 2 through 21, who are at risk of being institutionalized.
+Waiver services support these individuals in their homes and communities, and include therapeutic integration, intensive individual support services, and respite care.
+Given that there’s a long waitlist — currently about eight years — homeschooling families interested in Autism Waiver services, are encouraged to register now and see what their circumstances are once their child gets to the top of the list.

-High school diplomas.
-Maryland law allows students to meet their education requirements through home instruction; however, they will not receive a Maryland high school diploma upon the completion of a home instruction program.
-Students may choose to pursue a diploma by taking the GED test.
+State-Issued High School Diploma.
+While Maryland law allows students to meet their education requirements through home instruction, these students do not earn a Maryland high school diploma for completing a home instruction program.
+However, students can pursue a state-issued diploma by taking the GED test.
+Individuals who pass all four modules of the GED test are awarded a Maryland High School Diploma.

 Local In-Person Resources